stateful/docs.runme.dev/docs/integrations/data-rendering.md

 ![Runme mimetype](../../static/img/guide-page/runme-mimetype.png)

+However it is important to note that setting the `mimeType` is optional as Runme has an effective auto-detection that detects JSON/CSV files reliably.

 - **Interactive Mode**
    The Interactive mode is another feature of Runme that makes rendering JSON data into human-friendly output possible.
 By default, Runme allows your scripts to run in the interactive mode.
 This mode enables you to interact with scripts in the output terminal.
    However, you must turn that off to render your JSON data successfully.
 This can be done with a single click.